 - Has outlying clinical locations across the Baltimore-Washington metro area

 - Maintains an annual research portfolio of more than $175 million

-- Partners with the Johns Hopkins University School of Medicine, currently ranked No. 2 in internal medicine by U.S. News & World Report
+- Partners with the Johns Hopkins University School of Medicine, currently ranked No. 1 in internal medicine and No. 3 in research by U.S. News & World Report

 - Home to two outstanding residencies with distinct identities and hospital homes

 - Home to the Osler Medical Residency, consistently ranked the top internal medicine residency program by program directors

 I am honored to serve as the director of this outstanding department.
 If you have questions or comments, please don’t hesitate to contact us.

 Interim Director, Department of Medicine, Johns Hopkins University

 Interim Physician-in-Chief, Johns Hopkins Hospital

 The Department of Medicine's administrative offices are on the 9th floor of the